Thakor-Yashpal/Gemini-API-Developer-Competitionompetition-project_root-/README.md

 - **Dynamic Recommendations**: Powered by TensorFlow, the AI dynamically updates and refines decor suggestions based on user preferences and room characteristics.

-These technologies collectively enable the application to deliver tailored design inspirations, enhancing user experience and satisfaction.